risk-first/website/introduction/A-Simple-Scenario.md

 ### Model Meets Reality

 As the dinner party gets closer, we make our preparations, and the inadequacies of the [Internal Model](Glossary#Internal-Model) become apparent, and we learn what we didn't know.
-The [Hidden Risks](Glossary#hidden-risk) reveal themselves; things we were worried about may not materialise, things we thought would be minor risks turn out to be greater.
+The [Hidden Risks](Glossary#hidden-risk) reveal themselves; while other things we were worried about may not materialise, things we thought would be minor risks turn out to be greater.

 Our model is forced into contact with reality, and the model changes.
+We may be forced to take further, mitigating actions to deal with these new risks, as shown in this diagram.

 ![How taking action affects Reality, and also changes your internal model](images/generated/model_vs_reality.png)